kamangir/bluer-algo/bluer_algo/docs/tracker/README.md

 - [meanshift](./meanshift.md)
 - [KLT](./klt.md)

-> ℹ️ conclusion: `camshift` tracks distinct colors robustly and adjusts to object size.
+> ℹ️ conclusion: `camshift` tracks distinct colors more robustly than `meanshift` and adjusts to object size.

 > ⚠️ neither `camshift` nor `meanshift` are operationally relevant.

+> ⚠️ `klt` loses a moving target on a busy background.